ErikThorsell/erikthorsell.github.io/_posts/2025-06-30-tailscale.md

 ## Tailscale as a mesh network

 A couple of years ago, I first heard about [Tailscale](https://tailscale.com/).
 I figured it seemed like a nice product, but I didn't really have a need for such a solution at the time.
-This all changed when I wanted to place a NAS at my mother's place to act as an off-site backup.
+This all changed when I wanted to have a NAS at my mother's place to act as an off-site backup.
 Her crappy, IPS provided, little router/firewall/switch combo-box did not have the possibility to run a VPN Server.
 I also doubt her IPS would provide a public IP for her.
 Lastly, even if both of these assumptions proved to be incorrect, I would not want to setup port forwarding in her firewall.